spences10/personal-goals/this-week.md

 **20171118:** The Twitter bot CLI work continues I managed to get the `.env` file creation working along with moving it to the correct folder, there is still a fair bit of work to be done with it.

+***20171119:** Made some changes to the #100DaysOfCode twitter bot, changed the sentiment functionality as the old sentiment detection looks to have stopped working

 **[View history 👵👴](history.md#history)**

 **[View README 👀](README.md#personal-goals)**